Vernatia/RandomMusic/README.md

 # RandomMusic
-A Discord bot that outputs random links
+A Discord bot that outputs random links, the list is unique to each Discord user ID.

 # Warning
 The links and data used by this bot are stored locally on the server running the bot.